-Pursuant to the terms of a severance and change of control agreement entered into with Mr. Schneebaum, he is also entitled to severance benefits upon a Qualifying Separation consisting of:
+Pursuant to the terms of a severance and change of control agreement entered into with Ms. Huntsman, she is also entitled to severance benefits upon a Qualifying Separation consisting of:

-- a severance payment equal to 12 months of Mr. Schneebaum's then-current base salary and target bonus, payable (i) in a lump sum if such Qualifying Separation occurs following a change of control of our company, or (ii) in 12 equal monthly payments if such Qualifying Separation does not occur following a change of control of our company; - (i) full vesting of restricted stock and stock options held by Mr. Schneebaum upon a Qualifying Separation, if such Qualifying Separation occurs following a change in control of our company, or (ii) six months' vesting of restricted stock and stock options held by Mr. Schneebaum upon a Qualifying Separation, if such Qualifying Separation does not occur following a change of control of our company; and - reimbursement of continuation of medical benefits for 12 months following a Qualifying Separation.
+- a severance payment equal to 12 months of Ms. Huntsman's then-current base salary and target bonus, payable (i) in a lump sum if such Qualifying Separation occurs following a change of control of the Company, or (ii) in 12 equal monthly payments if such Qualifying Separation does not occur following a change of control of the Company; - full vesting of restricted stock, if any, and stock options held by Ms. Huntsman upon a Qualifying Separation, if such Qualifying Separation occurs following a change in control of the Company, or (ii) 12-months' vesting of restricted stock and stock options held by Ms. Huntsman upon a Qualifying Separation, if such Qualifying Separation does not occur following a change of control of the Company; and - reimbursement of and continuation of medical benefits for 12 months following a Qualifying Separation.